Skip to main content

 Unless you have a specific reason to do otherwise, you want a built-in dishwasher.

-Installation dishwashers are the standard for homes with full-size kitchens that have the space and water connections to accommodate them.
-As a result, they likely won't be a realistic option for smaller kitchens or apartments.
+Built-in dishwashers are the standard for homes with full-size kitchens that have the space and water connections to accommodate them.
+Given the space and plumbing requirements, they may not be a realistic option for smaller kitchens or apartments.

 Assuming you can accommodate one, you want to buy a dishwasher that's built-in.
 On the whole, they have much more cleaning power, won't occupy your sink, use less water and electricity, and are often priced at a better value.
 In the majority of cases, they're simply the best option.